anon-blue/anon.blue/README.txt

 ust too tempting a target.
 The cloth impacted against her butt with a startlingl y loud crack, and she yelped and spun around with murder in her eyes.
 I ran, lau ghing like a maniac the whole time.
 She cornered me in the living room before I could make the stairs.
-I tried to fake her out and jump past, but she caught me and tackled me down onto the couch.
-I did my best to escape, but her wet hands g ave her an unfair advantage when grabbing my clothes.
-They also hurt when she pi nd kill face down with her knees in my back and started spanking me hard on the butt.
-"If you're gonna act like a brat, you're gonna get treated like one," she said, her voice sounding stern though I was sure that she had a huge grin on her face.
+I tried to fake her out and jump past

+                                a brat, you're gonna get treated like one," she said, her voice sounding stern though I was sure that she had a huge grin on her face.
 It wasn't really a typical spanking either.
 She rested her hand on my but t for a little while in between smacks, sometimes even squeezing it a bit.
 It wa